 Asset Store will be useful for beginner Unity game creators because it allows you to buy some assets or reuse them for free instead of creating them.
 Unity store offers more than 11,000 assets rated five stars.

 Godot also has a store, but not as rich as Unity’s one.
 But Godot’s community actively works on filling its store with valuable assets, too, now more than ever.

 More than 50% of all the games use Unity.
 This number speaks of its industry presence better than words.
 It consists of both beginner and professional-level games with the Unity engine.
 The long history of Unity game development contributes to this number too.

 Godot has not yet had such an industry presence, but it ended up 4th most-used game engine this year.
 If it keeps improving that fast, soon, it will cater to a broader audience, just like Unity.

 Unity vs Godot: Community

-Choosing Between Unity or Godot for Your Project
+Final Choice Between Unity or Godot for Your Project

-If you need help choosing the right tool for your project or seek an experienced software development vendor, feel free to contact WhimsyGames.
-We have years of experience providing mobile game development services and know how to turn the most ambitious idea into a state-of-the-art product.
+If you need help choosing a game engine for your project or looking for an experienced game development vendor, feel free to contact Whimsy Games.
+We provide top-rated mobile game development services and know how to create awesome games from scratch.